TheGreatFable/AboutAliYazbek/index.md

 •	Implementing a custom ERP in nine months and on budget with Cisco Systems (September 1, 2022).
 Available at [SSRN](https://ssrn.com/abstract=4020551).

-## Interests & Hobbies

-**Hobbies:**

-Hiking, swimming, basketball, travelling, video gaming, geohistory, art, professional photography, sketching

-**Competitive Sport:**

-Keen runner and have completed the 2017 Beirut Youth Marathon and the 2018 Beirut Half Marathon.

-Hiked “Qurnat as Sawda”, the highest mountain in the Levant (July 2018).

 ## Contact